viamrobotics/docs/docs/how-tos/sensor-module.md

 ## Implement the sensor API

 Other than the inherited methods, the [sensor API](/components/sensor/#api) only contains one method, `GetReadings()`.
-You need to implement this method to satisfy the sensor API:
+You need to implement this method so your sensor supports the sensor API:

 1. In the generated <file>/YOUR_MODULE_NAME/src/</file> directory, open the </file>MODEL_NAME.py</file> file.